Kotlin/KEEP/notes/value-classes.md

 }
 ```

-For immutable classes, though, the concept of identity does not have much use.
-Take a `String` class, for example.
+For immutable classes though, the concept of identity does not have much use.
+Take a `String` class for example.
 `String` instances are immutable, so you cannot pull the same trick as with the mutable `Project` class above.
 Any operation that modifies a string returns a new instance of a string and cannot have any effect on the original one.
 Even though a `String` has an identity, it is passed around _by value_.
 Moreover, to modify an immutable class like `String` we have to declare the corresponding reference to it as `var`
 ([playground](https://pl.kotl.in/0Qtt8mivq)):